Fees

 To balance the total open interests of long and short positions on the protocol, price impact is applied to the index price:

-Note that price impact sometimes works in the trader's favor.
+Note that price impact can work in the trader's favor, as illustrated in the Example #2 below.

 Example #1